Orlando Jackson Browne concert: DPAC threat made | WFTV

 Dr. Phillips Center breaks ground on 2nd phase of construction

-The banners were discovered the morning after the church hosted a "Resistance Fair" that included left-leaning groups who oppose President Donald Trump's agenda.
+The banners were discovered the morning after the church hosted a "Resistance Fair" that included left-leaning groups that oppose President Donald Trump's agenda.

 Read: 9 Investigates security protocol at Dr. Phillips Center for Performing Arts

-One banner included a slur for gays and lesbians and the second had slurs against both racial minorities and gays and lesbians.
+One banner included a slur for gays and lesbians; the second had slurs against racial minorities, gays and lesbians.

 The other wording appears to refer to the sniper who opened fire in October from a high-rise hotel in Las Vegas, killing 58 people and injuring more than 800 others.